 Sadly the answer is that your travel insurance is likely to cost more than for someone without any medical conditions.

-The cost may also be affected by the country you are travelling to due to different healthcare systems and costs around the world.
+The cost may also be affected by the country you are travelling to due to different healthcare systems and costs around the world and any recent surgeries or hospital stays you have had.
 It is suggested that you get quotes for travel insurance before booking your trip in case the cost of the insurance means you will be unable to afford the trip.

 Many insurance providers will request that you call them if you try to buy travel insurance online and declare your Crohn's disease or ulcerative colitis.
 They do this because they want to individually assess you.
 It's important to remember that just because you have been asked to call the provider it doesn't mean you won't be able to get travel insurance.